CELT offer a range of staff development sessions, all of which are aligned with UDL (Universal Design for Learning).

 Wikis afford the opportunity to enhance both teaching and learning, and support a variety of activities from content creation of teaching materials, to supporting collaborative student group work and individual project work (e.g. ePortfolio).
 Wikis can be tutor-led, student-led or co-produced.

-This session will: introduce wikis; provide an opportunity to discuss the practical application of the wiki tool for learning and teaching; examine two different types of wiki tool that are available in the VLE (Blackboard and Campus Pack).
+This session will: introduce wikis; provide an opportunity to discuss the practical application of the wiki tool for learning and teaching; and demonstrate how to setup a wiki in Blackboard.

 Sessions which explore the use of technology to create learning resources; such as adding content to Blackboard